The Sioux Falls area's most trusted business IT service & support

 5. Document and improve

-Automation should not depend on one person remembering how it was built.
+A useful workflow needs enough documentation for the business to support and improve it after launch.
 ELBO values documentation, supportability and steady improvement so the workflow can keep serving the business after launch.

 Good candidates for business automation